syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endtabs %}

-On Exporting, the default routing path to server-side that contains the action name as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for PDF Exporting.
-The default controller name in routing path is the Grid view page’s Controller name.
-For instance, when the Grid is rendered in GridFeatures View Page of the Home Controller, then on Excel exporting Grid Content the default routing path will be ~/Home/ExportToExcel.
+On exporting, the default routing path to server-side that contains the action name as ExportToExcel for Excel exporting, ExportToWord for Word exporting and ExportToPdf for PDF exporting.
+The default controller name in routing path is the grid view page’s controller name.
+For instance, when the grid is rendered in GridFeatures View Page of the Home Controller, then on Excel exporting grid Content the default routing path will be ~/Home/ExportToExcel.